Optimal distance query reconstruction for graphs without long induced cycles: Open problems

 \section{Open problems}

 We presented new algorithms for reconstructing classes of graphs with bounded maximum degree from a quasi-linear number of distance queries and gave a new randomised lower bound of $\const \Delta n \log_{\Delta} n$ for $n$-vertex trees of maximum degree $\Delta$.
 This lower bound is now also the best lower bound for the class of bounded degree graphs, while the best-known randomised algorithm uses $\widetilde{O}_\Delta(n^{3/2})$ queries \cite{mathieu2013graph}.
 The main open question is to close the gap between our lower bound and this upper bound.
-In particular, it would be interesting to see if the quasi-linear query complexity achieved for various classes of graphs can be extended to all graphs of bounded maximum degree. \begin{problem} Does there exist a randomised algorithm that reconstructs a $n$-vertex graph of maximum degree $\Delta$ using $\Tilde{O}_{\Delta}(n)$ queries in expectation? \end{problem} One way to make progress towards such a result is to continue in the line of \cref{thm:randtl} and try to understand distance reconstruction problems from a graph parameters point of view.
-It seems natural that having small balanced separators helps with obtaining a quasi-linear query complexity.
-For now, some additional structure on the separator is needed in \cref{thm:randtl} (i.e. vertices being `close').
-Thus, an interesting next step would be to study the query complexity in the case of bounded treewidth graphs, for which we expect new techniques are required. \begin{problem} Does there exist a randomised algorithm that reconstructs an $n$-vertex graph of maximum degree $\Delta$ and treewidth $k$ using $\Tilde{O}_{\Delta,k}(n)$ queries in expectation? \end{problem} From a more practical viewpoint, studying the query complexity of reconstructing scale-free networks is of high importance as it is the class of graphs that best describes real-world networks like the Internet.
+In particular, it would be interesting to see if the quasi-linear query complexity achieved for various classes of graphs can be extended to all graphs of bounded maximum degree. \begin{problem} Does there exist a randomised algorithm that reconstructs an $n$-vertex graph of maximum degree $\Delta$ using $\Tilde{O}_{\Delta}(n)$ distance queries in expectation? \end{problem}

+From a more practical viewpoint, studying the query complexity of reconstructing scale-free networks is of high importance as it is the class of graphs that best describes real-world networks like the Internet.
 Graphs in this class have vertices of large degree, therefore recent theoretical works (including this one), do not directly apply.
 In particular, not even an $o(n^2)$ algorithm is known in this setting.

 \begin{problem} How many distance queries are needed for reconstructing scale-free networks? \end{problem}